AnonymFlow

 On Chrome: Settings → Privacy and security → Cookies and other site data → See all cookies and site data → search "netflix" → click trash icon next to each netflix.com entry.
 On Firefox: Settings → Privacy & Security → Cookies and Site Data → Manage Data → search "netflix.com" → Remove Site.
 On Safari: Preferences → Privacy → Manage Website Data → search "Netflix" → Remove.

 Reconnect to netflix.com.
-40% of cases resolve immediately at this step.
+Many blocks resolve immediately at this step - it's the single most frequent fix.
 If the US catalog appears with "The Office US" or "Brooklyn Nine-Nine" in recommendations, you're done.

 If step 1 doesn't resolve, the issue is with the specific VPN server's IP.
 Netflix probably blocklisted that individual IP within the last few hours.
 The workaround: switch server within the same VPN region, without changing country.

-Exact procedure on NordVPN: (1) disconnect the current server, (2) pick another server in the same US region — e.g., if you targeted New York, now pick Atlanta, Miami, or Chicago, (3) reconnect, (4) clear netflix.com cookies again (yes, again), (5) reconnect to Netflix.
-This procedure resolves 30% of remaining cases because blocklisted servers are individual, not by entire pool.
+Exact procedure on NordVPN: (1) disconnect the current server, (2) pick another server in the same US region - e.g., if you targeted New York, now pick Atlanta, Miami, or Chicago, (3) reconnect, (4) clear netflix.com cookies again (yes, again), (5) reconnect to Netflix.
+This procedure resolves many of the cases left after step 1, because blocklisted servers are individual, not by entire pool.

 Major VPNs (NordVPN with 1,970 US servers, ExpressVPN with ~600, Surfshark with ~600) have enough servers per country that there are always multiple non-blocklisted ones.
 If you use a VPN with fewer than 50 US servers, you may end up with no functional option.